MattCallahan-NOAA/SST-shiny/README.md

 This app was created at the request of the Alaska Fisheries Science Center Economics & Social Sciences Research Program.
 It aggregates SST by ADF&G Southeast Alaska fishing management zones (Figure 4).
 No depth filter is applied, years start in January, and the app pulls directly from an AKFIN web service rather than using a data file.

 ![](baranof-sst-beta/Figures/map_for_app_no_points.png)
 Figure 4.
-Downloaded image from this shiny app for the Gulf of Alaska on 6/13/2022
+Southeast Alaska zones.
+Black lines are ADF&G statistical areas.

 **Acknowledgements**
 Jordan Watson originally developed these figures and provided vital input throughout.
 Bob Nigh (Nexus data solutions) developed the SST upload process and web service.